atanasova/cloudformation-apigateway-importer/README.md

 </pre>

 Next also in cf.json, update the UseGateway with all your api methods.
-The Java Lambda function (api-gateway-importer.jar) provided here with sources will loop through the Swagger Api Gateway file and update all the methods with the Cloud Formation generated Lambda Functions and Cloud Formation generated Role/Policy Arn.
+The Java Lambda function (api-gateway-importer.jar) provided here with sources will loop through the Swagger Api Gateway file and update all the methods with the CloudFormation generated Lambda Functions and CloudFormation generated Role/Policy Arn.
 This will gurantee you that your Api Gateway will have the permissions to invoke your lambda functions.

 <pre>
 "UseGateway": {